-In 1993 as newer ships were being purposefully built for Carnival Cruise Line, Carnivale was transferred to Fiesta Marina Cruises, a subsidiary line of Carnival Cruise Line intended to service a Spanish-speaking market.
+In 1993, as newer ships were being built exclusively for Carnival Cruise Line, Carnivale was transferred to Fiesta Marina Cruises, then a subsidiary line of Carnival Cruise Line intended to service a Spanish-speaking market.

 She served as the line’s only ship under the name SS Fiesta Marina, but was sold in 1994 to Epirotiki Line when Fiesta Marina Cruises was discontinued.
 When she joined Epirotiki Line, she was renamed Olympic, and in 1996, she was transferred to Royal Olympic Cruises.

 In 1997, the ship was sold to Thomson Holidays and renamed The Topaz, then in 2008 it became the Peace Boat of Topaz International.
 In 2008 the ship was laid up, and while it was at anchor it suffered significant damage and was eventually scrapped in India.

 Originally built as RMS Transvaal Castle in 1961, this ship had several names with sales and transfers to different lines until it was eventually sold to Carnival Cruise Line in 1977.
 She was rebranded, updated, and entered service as Festivale in 1978, after being converted from serving primarily as a cargo vessel with only very limited passenger capacity.

 In 1998, Festivale was purchased by Premier Cruise Line and became Big Red Boat III.
 The line, however, went bankrupt in 2000, and the ship had become dilapidated and was not considered worth additional upgrades or renovations.
 She was sold for scrap in 2003.